DHCP for WLANs

 Device(config-wireless-policy)# no shutdown

-To verify client binding, use the following command:
+To verify client binding, use this command:

 Device# show ip dhcp binding